schierproducts/schier-api-documentation/src/grease-monkey/projects/update-project.md

   "errors": [
     {
       "type": "error",
-      "title": "Unauthorized",
+      "title": "Not Authorized",
       "status": 403,
-      "detail": "The API token that you are using is not allowed to do this."
+      "detail": "The project cannot be updated because it is in a closed state."
     }
   ]
 }